sal96ali/Csharp-connection-with-SQL-Server/README.md

                 }
             }
-     with additional get property that return full Informaition.
+     with an additional get property that return full informaition. <br>

-     The ConnectionToSQL.cs class has a static method which recieve a string parameter and make a connection using Configuration Maneger as follows:
+     The ConnectionToSQL.cs class has a static method, which recieves a string parameter and make a connection using Configuration Maneger as follows:   <br>

              using System.Configuration;
              public static class ConnectionToSQL